The OMHM takes action by preventing and intervening

 A major challenge

 The OMHM's mission is to improve the living conditions of its tenants by offering them quality housing and services.
 To do so, it needs to ensure that all housing is free of vermin (like bedbugs, cockroaches, rats, mice, etc.).
+In early 2023, the organization began implementing its second vermin control plan, which is divided into three guiding principles: prevention, improving intervention outcomes, and developing and strengthening partnerships.

-However, it is important to note that vermin, and especially bedbugs, are a public health matter.
+It is important to note that vermin, and especially bedbugs, are a public health matter.
 Bedbugs exist practically everywhere in Montreal, in libraries, hotels, hospitals and also in private-sector housing.

 The OMHM has undertaken several activities to prevent the propagation of vermin in its housing, in particular: